aaraar/meesterproef-1920/README.md

 > ~ [W3C](https://www.w3.org/wiki/LinkedData)

 LinkedData is a term that has been around for quite some time, however these standards are not as widely adopted as Tim Bernsers-Lee had hoped.
-It is however becoming more and more popular to use similar standards such as RDF with datasets to work with data.
+It is however becoming more and more popular to use similar standards such as RDF with datasets to add semantics to data.

 ### RDF
-Resource Description Framework, is also a representing data, however it doesn't always requires data to be structured properly.
+Resource Description Framework, is also a representation of data, however it doesn't always requires data to be structured properly.
 In the RDF standard, data always consists of what is called a 'triple'.
-This means that two datapoints are connected by their relation to each other, so `monkey IS animal` but also `animal CONTAINS monkey`.
+This means that two datapoints are connected by their relation to each other, so `monkey IS animal` for example.
 The fact that these relations CAN go two ways or even have another relation the other way around is a critical part of why triples are so powerful to represent the data.
+`John LIKES Jeff` but `Jeff HATES John` for example.

 RDF accordingf to W3C:
 > RDF is a standard model for data interchange on the Web.
 RDF has features that facilitate data merging even if the underlying schemas differ, and it specifically supports the evolution of schemas over time without requiring all the data consumers to be changed.